PatternsTechGit/PT_Angular_ResolverDesignPattern/README.md

 To set this up

-* Copy the Base URL from our API
+* Copy the `base URL` from our BBBankAPI project
 * Create a variable `apiUrlBase` in our environment script file
-* Assign this Url to the variable as show below
+* Assign this URL to the variable as show below

 ```ts
 export const environment = {